OWASP FIASSE

 Core Principles

-The Securable Principle: The Securable Principle in FIASSE says that software is never in a final, fixed state of “secure”; instead, it must be built so it can be secured and kept secure over time.
-Security is treated as an ongoing property of the system’s design, code, and operations rather than a checkbox reached after tests or reviews.
+• The Securable Principle: The Securable Principle says that software is never in a final, fixed state of “secure”; instead, it must be built so it can be secured and kept secure over time.
+Security is treated as an ongoing property of the system’s design, code, and operations.

-The Derived Integrity Principle: The Derived Integrity Principle states that an application must not implicitly trust or adopt unmanaged external context, such as client-supplied data or other untrusted inputs, when making critical decisions.
-Instead, it should derive important facts (like identity, permissions, pricing, and state) from authoritative, controlled sources to preserve integrity and reduce the risk of security breaches.
+• The Derived Integrity Principle: The Derived Integrity Principle states that an application must not implicitly trust or adopt unmanaged external context, such as client-supplied data or other untrusted inputs, when making critical decisions.
+Instead, it should derive important facts (like identity, permissions, pricing, and state) from authoritative, controlled sources to preserve integrity.

-Canonical Input Handling The practice of converting all incoming data into a well-defined, validated form before it is used anywhere in the system.
+• Canonical Input Handling: The practice of converting all incoming data into a validated and well-defined state before it is used anywhere in the system.
 This supports the Securable and Derived Integrity principles by making sure that every decision is based on normalized, predictable input instead of raw, inconsistent, or attacker-shaped data.

 Core Values

-Securable Attributes over Security Controls: Rather than focusing on security controls, checklists, or gates, the emphasis is on building software with inherent qualities that make it easier to analyze, modify, test, and trust.
+• Securable Attributes over Security Controls: Rather than focusing on security controls, checklists, or gates, the emphasis is on building software with inherent qualities that make it easier to analyze, modify, test, and trust.
+Keeping the system defensible matters more than tests that will fail without preparation.
+Security controls remain valid where they are meant to work, which includes requirements and assurance.
+Building defensible software is a different job, and it needs performed with intention.

-Participation over Assessment: Prefer active participation in the development process rather than assessment, review, or reporting.
+• Participation over Assessment: Structured participation by the security team in the development process yields better results than security assessment alone, which tends to be late and expensive.
 This means security participation in architecture, design and requirements in whatever form that takes.
 This makes assessment part of an iterative and empirical process.

 The Model